guptv93/saycam-metric-learning/README.md

 ### Setup

 The project uses PyTorch deep learning framework.
-The project folder structure is as follows:
+The folder structure is as follows:

     .
     ├── data_util/    Contains custom DataSet class, Transform class and Sampler classes.